richmeij/redx/README.md

 # Creating a Store

-A store in RedX is a class that will end up as a reducer in Redux.
+A store in RedX is a class that will end up as a actiontypes, actioncreators and reducing functions in Redux.
 Simply start by creating a class and exporting it as a RedX store:

 ```js